Dziga Vertov: Influence and legacy

 Vertov's legacy still lives on today.
 His ideas are echoed in cinéma vérité, the movement of the 1960s named after Vertov's Kino-Pravda.
 The 1960s and 1970s saw an international revival of interest in Vertov.

 The independent, exploratory style of Vertov influenced and inspired many filmmakers and directors like the Situationist Guy Debord and independent companies such as Vertov Industries in Hawaii.
 The Dziga Vertov Group borrowed his name.
 In 1960, Jean Rouch used Vertov's filming theory when making Chronicle of a Summer.
 His partner Edgar Morin coined the term cinéma vérité when describing the style, using direct translation of Vertov's KinoPravda.

 The Free Cinema movement in the United Kingdom during the 1950s, the Direct Cinema in North America in the late 1950s and early 1960s, and the Candid Eye series in Canada in the 1950s all essentially owed a debt to Vertov.

 This revival of Vertov's legacy included rehabilitation of his reputation in the Soviet Union, with retrospectives of his films, biographical works, and writings.
 In 1962, the first Soviet monograph on Vertov was published, followed by another collection, "Dziga Vertov: Articles, Diaries, Projects".
 In 1984, to recall the 30th anniversary of Vertov's death, three New York cultural organizations put on the first American retrospective of Vertov's work.

 New Media theorist Lev Manovich suggested Vertov as one of the early pioneers of database cinema genre in his essay Database as a symbolic form.

+Vertov's work has inspired notable artist and filmmaker William Kentridge.